 Exercise calorie calculator – How many calories did I burn?

 Ever wonder whether that extra walk has burnt enough calories for a slice of cake?
-This exercise calorie calculator should help you to see how many calories different exercises burn and as such how to decide which exercise is best for you.
+This exercise calorie calculator should help you see how many calories different exercises burn and help you decide which exercise is best for you.

 Choosing the best exercise

-Of course there is a lot more to exercise than just the calories burnt.
-If you enjoy an exercise it makes it more fun and a hobby so how many calories you burn becomes pretty immaterial.
+Of course, there is a lot more to exercise than just the calories burned.
+If you enjoy exercise it becomes fun and a hobby — so how many calories you burn becomes less important.

-Some exercises are more likely to build muscle than others so this is something else to consider.
-If you are wanting to lose weight and body fat, and tone up you could well choose different exercises to someone wanting to build muscle.
+Some exercises are more likely to build muscle than others, so this is something else to consider.
+If you want to lose weight and tone up, you might choose different exercises than someone wanting to build bulk muscle.

-Whatever exercises you choose to get your heart rate up this exercise calorie calculator should help you decide how hard to work, how long to exercise for, your activity level and most importantly if you feel you deserve that treat at the end.
+Whatever exercises you choose to get your heart rate up, this exercise calorie calculator should help you decide how hard to work, how long to exercise, and whether you’ve earned that treat at the end!

 What this exercise calorie calculator shows

-This calculator includes hundreds of different exercises and will help you to find how many calories you can burn with those exercises.
-This information is calculated using your height and weight.
+This calculator includes hundreds of different exercises and shows you how many calories you can burn with each, based on your height and weight.

-Even cooking, cleaning, housework etc burns more calories than just sitting and doing nothing.
+Even cooking, cleaning, or housework burns more calories than doing nothing.

 When not to use this calculator

-This calculator should not be used by pregnant women or those breastfeeding or who have recently given birth.
-During these periods your weight and the calories you burn are considerably different to the average person.
+This calculator should not be used by pregnant women, those breastfeeding, or those who have recently given birth — your weight and calories burned will be very different at these times.

-Children should not calorie count and never be considering weight loss but instead focus on healthy eating.
-I have lots of healthy eating tips for children looking to be healthy weight.
+Children should not calorie count or aim for weight loss, but should focus on healthy eating instead.
+I have lots of healthy eating tips for children to help them maintain a healthy weight.

-Of course, you can still estimate calories burnt but children have different metabolisms so this will not be as accurate as adults.
+Of course, you can still estimate calories burned for kids, but their metabolism is different — so results won’t be as accurate as for adults.

 How to use this exercise calorie calculator